 With deep expertise in all of these search technologies, we have helped enterprises to develop or migrate enterprise search solutions based on both open source and commercial technologies.
 Whatever your circumstances or choice of search product, we have the experience and expertise to help you deploy an enterprise search system that meets your business needs while delivering a better experience to your users.

 Just about any type of organisation can benefit from a well-implemented enterprise search application:

 - Government organisations

 A more comprehensive list of these organisations is available on our customer page.

-Contact us for an informal discussion of how we can get started with our Assessment Service.
+Contact us for an informal discussion on how we can help your organization implement and improve enterprise search.